 Reprinted by permission.

 Editor's Note: Professor Dan Scavone is a noted author and historian and a highly regarded Shroud researcher.
-The full version of the paper is now available to SMU subscribers at the following link: http://www.smu.edu/arthuriana/access/Esubscribe/9-4/scavone.pdf.
+The full version of this paper is currently available online to website subscribers of Arthuriana, The Journal of Arthurian Studies, Vol 9.
+No. 4.
+You will be able to view the table of contents of the issue, but will not be able to download the file without a subscription.
+An annual subscription is $25.00.
 His book, "The Shroud of Turin", was published in 1989.
 See the "Shroud Booklist" for the complete reference.

 A common idea joins Joseph's New Testament (NT) and his medieval legendary roles: his association with the body of Jesus.
 In the NT he provided the burial sheet that enclosed Jesus's bloody corpse; and in 12th-13th c. romances he was the first guardian of the Holy Grail, variously given out as a dish holding a communion wafer (i.e., body of Jesus), as the cup that had contained the blood of Jesus consecrated at the Last Supper or dripping from his crucified body, finally as a Dysgl bearing a bleeding head.